Corey Seager Player Props: Rangers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Blue Jays pitching staff leads MLB.
+- The Blue Jays pitching staff is first in MLB with a collective 9.5 strikeouts per nine innings.

-- The Blue Jays have a 3.91 team ERA that ranks ninth among all MLB pitching staffs.
+- The Blue Jays have a 3.92 team ERA that ranks ninth among all league pitching staffs.

-- The Blue Jays allow the third-most home runs in baseball (97 total, 1.4 per game).
+- The Blue Jays allow the second-most home runs in baseball (100 total, 1.4 per game).

-- His last time out came on Saturday against the Texas Rangers, when the righty tossed six innings, surrendering one earned run while allowing four hits.
+- The right-hander last pitched on Tuesday against the Baltimore Orioles, when he tossed three innings, allowing eight earned runs while giving up 11 hits.

 © 2023 Data Skrive.
 All rights reserved.